Room: King Willem Alexander

 Session Description

-These studies focus on optimizing Hydrothermal Liquefaction (HTL) and Supercritical Water Gasification (SCWG) of biomass feedstock, technologies that turn wet waste into liquid oil or gas.
+The studies focus upon in this oral session include optimizing Hydrothermal Liquefaction (HTL) and Supercritical Water Gasification (SCWG) of biomass feedstock, technologies that turn wet waste into liquid oil or gas.

 Chair